 I better say this straight away that I loved exploring around Kyoto and seeing all the old temples, shrines, and gardens.
 It’s one of the most culturally rich cities in all of Japan and definitely a must-see place.

-But I’m writing this from a travellers perspective.
+But I’m writing this from a travellers perspective and this is what the difference between Osaka and Kyoto is.

 I’ve visited Kyoto two times now spending roughly a week there and Osaka 3 times for almost a month in total.
 I can easily say that for the budget traveller looking to have fun and meet loads of cool locals Osaka is the place you want to be.